 A good massage on your shoulders, back, and neck, might help relieve a migraine.
 Ensure that you get the massage done by a professional masseuse, who has experience in massaging pregnant women.
 Also, you may get a massage done for your head using medicated oils that relieve pain.
 Such a massage could help reduce the tension headaches to an extent.
 A study found that with six weekly massages, one can find improvement in the frequency of migraines (22).

 [ Read: Benefits Of Perineal Massage ]

 3. Take a shower or bath:

-Taking a cold shower can provide temporary and quick relief from headaches.
-Even splashing cold water on the face can relieve tension headaches.
-Moreover, a warm shower with Epsom salt for 15 minutes can help alleviate a headache.
+Taking a cold shower may provide temporary and quick relief from headaches.
+Even splashing cold water on the face might relieve tension headaches.
+Moreover, a warm shower with Epsom salt for 15 minutes might alleviate a headache.